top of page

 To gradually restore, or at least improve, the functionality of a patient who has limited arm mobility due to stroke, surgery, or other injuries.

-This will be situated in the same setting as Project 2 and will continue to have a relaxing garden aesthetic.
-We may also incorporate some of these physical therapy exercises into the weed pulling aspect of Project 2 so that the two mini-games overlap.
+This will be situated in the same setting as the substance use disorder experience and will continue to have a relaxing garden aesthetic.

-We ultimately ended up combining the two ideas into one experience, leaving room to extend it and add more 'minigames' in the future.
+We ultimately ended up combining the two ideas into one experience, leaving room to extend it and add more 'minigames' in the future to address a broad range of clinical issues.

-The main reason that we combined the experiences is that we feel that they could both be used for either purpose.
-The weed pulling can be incorporated into physical therapy sessions, and the climbing can be used as a metaphor for overcoming a struggle, with the relaxing garden at the end acting as a space for self-reflection.
+We felt that both minigames be used for either clinical issue, and so the combined experience has potential to be used for multiple conditions.
+For example, the weed pulling can be incorporated into physical therapy sessions, and the climbing can be used as a metaphor for overcoming a struggle, with the relaxing garden at the end acting as a space for self-reflection.

 NB: There are some drops in video quality due to file size and connectivity issues; we are currently working on producing a higher-quality 360° walkthrough.
 However, the build (optimized for the HTC Vive and Windows) can be found and downloaded at this link.